Informfully/Documentation/docs/source/participatory.rst

 Articles are classified based on the frequency of mentions of political parties, categorized into one party according to predefined settings.
 The model can calculate recommendations on a group level, reducing the overall runtime as it generates candidate lists.
 This is possible because the political user score is the only attribute that is considered.
-And this attribute can be defined in such a way that users are in pre-defined bins.
+This attribute can be defined in a way that users are assigned to pre-defined bins.
 Hence, users in the same bin share the same score and should therefore receive the same recommendations.
 It is up to researchers to define the distribution (e.g., users can only receive items from nearby bins in close proximity or on the opposite side of the spectrum).